-arly, and social events, La Casa What can you do at the AACC?
-Just about anything: study in the library, cook for friends, Yale and a tremendous source of enjoy the widescreen television, student-community interaction. play Ping-Pong.
-Established in Founded in 1974 as Casa Boricua, 1981, the center promotes Asian Inc., it acquired its present name American culture and explores the social and political experience of Asians in the United States. brick house, students socialize, More than forty undergraduate plan activities, cook together in organizations are affiliated with the AACC.
-Students of Chinese, create a warm and robust com-Filipino, Japanese, Korean, South munity.
+What can you do at the AACC?
+Just about anything: study in the library, cook for friends, Yale and a tremendous source of enjoy the widescreen television, play Ping-Pong.
+Established in Founded in 1974 as Casa Boricua, 1981, the center promotes Asian Inc., it acquired its present name American culture and explores the social and political experience of Asians in the United States.
+More than forty undergraduate organizations are affiliated with the AACC.
+Students of Chinese, Filipino, Japanese, Korean, South munity.
 The center also includes Asian (Bangladeshi, Indian, Nepalese, Pakistani, Sri Lankan), Taiwanese, Thai, Vietnamese, and other Asian backgrounds lounges, and meeting spaces.
 It is work together to address panopen to New Haven Latinos and Asian American issues as well as community-based ESL programs provide programs that focus on individual ethnic group issues.